nobohan/OSMLanduseAnalyzer/README.md

 #### Make a dissolve layer (for computing coverage)
 TODO

+make a dissolved layer based on field "provinces" on the landuse_inter_BEprovinces

 #### Recompute polygon areas
 for both the dissolved and the intersect layers
 TODO